webhilltechnology/notesapp/README.md

 # notesapp
-Digital Notes can save the notes on online webapp can take anytime and anywhere
+Digital Notes can save the notes on online webapp can take anytime and anywhere.

+Restoring file again to git.